Last Updated on September 14, 2020 by Scott

 - Water – In the case of hard ground, having water to soften the ground can be very helpful and save time.

 - Screwdriver – A Phillips head screwdriver can help in removing a grounding bolt that has been rounded off or does not feature a hex head.

 - Shovel – If you must drive the copper rod into rocky terrain, use a shovel to bury the rod instead.

 Using a hammer, mallet, or sledge hammer, drive the copper ground rod into the ground at least 8 feet for a proper ground.

-If the ground proves to be to tough, you can use water to soften it up.
+If the ground proves to be too tough, use water to soften it up.

-If installing in a rocky terrain, you can opt to bury the rod at an angle that will not exceed 45 degrees.
+If installing in rocky terrain, try burying the rod at an angle that will not exceed 45 degrees.

 After properly staking the grounding rod 4ft down, it is time to move onto connecting the copper wire.

 Using the wire stripper, properly strip the copper wire and wrap it tightly around the copper ground rod using the pliers.

 Once you have completed stripping and connecting the copper wire to the grounding rod, it’s time to connect it to the generator.